 The chief counsel is appointed by the MoDOT director with the consent of the Highways and Transportation Commission to handle legal responsibilities for the department and the commission.
-The Chief Counsel's Office helps the commission and MoDOT to achieve their strategic and business plans by providing three basic legal services.
-These include: prosecuting and defending litigation; rendering legal advice and opinions; and reviewing and drafting documents.
+The Chief Counsel's Office helps the commission and MoDOT to achieve their tangible results by providing three basic legal services: prosecuting and defending litigation; rendering legal advice and opinions; and reviewing and drafting documents.